All Episodes

 Another $239 million was raised for unknown purposes.

-That translates to graft kickbacks and payoffs.
+That translates to graft, kickbacks, and payoffs.

-And now government is taking more and more and more of our money, and still we make up 42% of the 49% that's been donated of the 200 billion.
+And now the government is taking more and more and more of our money, and still we make up 42% of the 49% that's been donated of the 200 billion.

 And somehow we are not as generous.